TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 As long as the above concept is followed, using environment variables or config files, is mostly an implementation detail.

 Using Kubernetes, depending on security requirements, there might be considerations to use files instead of environment variables, optionally combined with envelope encryption.
-On this topic I can recommend:
+On this topic, I can recommend:

 * KubeCon EU 2023: [A Confidential Story of Well-Kept Secrets - Lukonde Mwila, AWS](https://kccnceu2023.sched.com/event/1HyVr/a-confidential-story-of-well-kept-secrets-lukonde-mwila-aws) [(video)](https://youtu.be/-I1JjJxy-rU?t=302).